alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 For the uninitiated: Fantasy Premier League is a free-to-play fantasy football game where you select 15 real Premier League players within a £100m budget.
 You earn points based on their real-world performances (goals, assists, clean sheets), make weekly transfers to optimise your squad, and compete against millions of other managers in a global leaderboard.

-The core problem: **predict player points and optimise transfers under constraints**, then layer strategy over the optimiser.
+> The core problem: **predict player points and optimise transfers, team selection and captaincy under constraints**, then layer strategy over the optimiser.

 For me, it's an excellent ML playground: